ARM-software/CMSIS-Stream/Documentation/Generic.md

 They are defined in `cmsis_stream.cg.scheduler`.

+### 1.2 Complex generic nodes

+#### 1.2.1 Many-to-many cases:

+* `GenericToManyNode`
+* `GenericFromManyNode`
+* `GenericManyToManyNode`

+#### 1.2.2 Function nodes

-There are 3 other classes that can be used to create new nodes from functions.
+And finally, there are 3 other classes that can be used to create new nodes from functions.
 A function has no state and a C++ wrapper is not required.
 In this case, the tool is generating code for calling the function directly rather than using a C++ wrapper.

 * `Unary` (unary operators like `negate`, `inverse` ...)
 * `Binary` (binary operators like `add`, `mul` ...)
 * `Dsp` (Some CMSIS-DSP function either binary or unary)

-# Generic Nodes
+## 2 Details about basic generic nodes

 When you define a new kind of node, it must inherit from one of those classes.
 Those classes are providing the methods `addInput` and/or `addOutput` to define new inputs / outputs.